Do you think diamonds are jewels?

 6. Special designations

-- Ruby: Pigeon's Blood (bright, deep red color)
+- Ruby: Pigeon's Blood (bright, deep red)

-- Sapphire: Royal Blue (bright, deep blue) / Cornflower (slightly lighter than royal blue)
+- Sapphire: Royal blue (bright, deep blue) / Cornflower (slightly lighter than royal blue)

 - Aquamarine: Santa Maria color (bright, deep blue)